Korşirmat: Fergana Uprising

 Muhammad-bek was the kurbashi of the Uzbek and Turkmen Basmachi in Central Asia, who managed to organize the Basmachi into a political force and achieve major successes in the fight against Soviet power.
 In 1920 they managed to get official support from Kabul and then acted in northern Afghanistan.
 In the fall of 1921, Enver Pasha, in alliance with Korshirmat and Dzhunaid Khan, captured a significant part of the Bukhara People's Soviet Republic.
 To fight them, the commander-in-chief of the Red Army S.S.Kamenev arrived in Turkestan, together with Sergo Ordzhonikidze and Jēkabs Peterss.
-Only in June - August 1922, the Bukhara group of forces created under the command of N.E.
-Kakurin, then P.A.Pavlov managed to defeat the Basmachi.
+In april he became the president of Turkestan Provisional Government.
+Only in June - August 1922, the Bukhara group of forces created under the command of Nikolai Kakurin, then P.A.Pavlov managed to defeat the Basmachi.
 In May 1920, Shir Muhammad-bey (Kurshirmat), being irreconcilable, firmly secured a leading position among the kurbashi of the Basmak formations in Fergana.

-According to analysts from the Cheka, Korshirmat moved forward and became a prominent figure after the surrender of the Red Army on March 6, 1920 under the Ferganian rebel leader Madamin Bek.
+According to analysts from the Cheka, Korshirmat moved forward and became a prominent figure after the surrender of the Red Army on March 6, 1920, under the Ferganian rebel leader Madamin Bek.
 He managed to unite detachments of up to 1,500 fighters.
 In February 1921, after a series of setbacks, he left for Eastern Bukhara, but then returned again and was active until the end of 1921, after which he again left for Eastern Bukhara.
 With the appearance of Enver Pasha and under his influence, Korshirmat returned to the Fergana Valley on January 12, 1922, trying to unite all the Fergana Basmachi around him.
 According to the Cheka, in September 1922, after a series of major defeats, he left for Afghanistan, where he settled in Khanabad.